-NASHVILLE, Tenn. — For outstanding achievement in coordinating and hosting events for individuals with mobility impairments or special needs, four National Wild Turkey Federation chapters received national recognition.
+NASHVILLE, Tenn. – For outstanding achievement in coordinating and hosting events for individuals with mobility impairments or special needs, six National Wild Turkey Federation chapters received national recognition.

-“Our volunteers who host Wheelin’ Sportsmen events across the country are doing so much more than creating hunters,” said Becky Humphries, NWTF CEO.
-“They are empowering those wounded warriors and individuals with mobility impairments to be able to enjoy the outdoors for years to come.”
+“Our volunteers who host Wheelin’ Sportsmen events across the country are doing so much more than creating hunters,” NWTF CEO Becky Humphries said.
+“They are empowering those wounded warriors and individuals with mobility impairments to be seek enjoyment in the outdoors for years to come.”

 The NWTF Wheelin’ Sportsmen program provides all people with disabilities opportunities to enjoy the outdoors.
 NWTF chapters host Wheelin’ Sportsmen events across North America to help participants gain a sense of independence by learning to stay active in the outdoors on their own.

 When the National Wild Turkey Federation was founded in 1973, there were about 1.3 million wild turkeys in North America.
 After decades of work, that number hit a historic high of almost 7 million turkeys.
 To succeed, the NWTF stood behind science-based conservation and hunters' rights.
 Today, the NWTF is focused on the future of hunting and conservation through its Save the Habitat.
 Save the Hunt. initiative – a charge that mobilizes science, fundraising and devoted volunteers to conserve or enhance more than 4 million acres of essential wildlife habitat, recruit at least 1.5 million hunters and open access to 500,000 acres for hunting.
 For more information, visit NWTF.org.

 For more information, contact Peter Muller at (803) 637-7698.